mattermost/docs/source/welcome/manage-your-profile.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-You can configure your profile and security preferences by selecting **Profile** from your profile picture in the global header.
+You can configure your profile and security preferences by selecting **Profile** from your profile picture.

 .. tabs::